 Nintedanib plus docetaxel is initiated and administered in accordance with the approved label

-Available formalin-fixed and paraffin-embedded tumour tissue routinely obtained at diagnosis and/or at re-biopsy prior to first-line treatment initiation
+Available formalin-fixed and paraffin-embedded tumor tissue routinely obtained at diagnosis and/or at re-biopsy prior to first-line treatment initiation

 Primary outcome measure:

-Overall survival in relation to exploratory biomarker assessment, including general expression profile, tumour genomic alterations and protein analysis
+Overall survival (OS) in relation to exploratory biomarker assessment, including general expression profile, tumor genomic alterations and protein analysis.

 The LUME-BioNIS trial is a non-interventional biomarker study in patients who are eligible to receive nintedanib plus docetaxel as part of routine treatment and according to the approved label, i.e. have advanced adenocarcinoma NSCLC after failure of first-line chemotherapy.
-Mutation analysis of nintedanib target genes will be conducted, as well as evaluation of tumour protein expression and proliferation markers by immunohistochemistry.
-The study is being conducted at 86 mainly European sites and has finished recruitment.
+Mutation analysis of nintedanib target genes will be conducted, as well as evaluation of tumor protein expression and proliferation markers by immunohistochemistry.
+The study was conducted at 86 European sites and has finished recruitment.

-*Nintedanib is approved in the EU under the brand name VARGATEF® for use in combination with docetaxel in adult patients with locally advanced, metastatic or locally recurrent NSCLC of adenocarcinoma tumour histology after first-line chemotherapy.
-For the full list of country-specific information please click here.
+*Nintedanib is approved in the EU under the brand name VARGATEF® for use in combination with docetaxel in adult patients with locally advanced, metastatic or locally recurrent NSCLC of adenocarcinoma tumor histology after first-line chemotherapy.
+For the full list of country-specific information, please click here.
 Nintedanib is not approved in other oncology indications.